JX3BOX/wasmoon-lua5.1/README.md

+# Wasmoon-lua5.1

 [![Build Status](https://github.com/X3ZvaWQ/wasmoon-lua5.1/actions/workflows/publish.yml/badge.svg)](https://github.com/ceifa/wasmoon/actions/workflows/publish.yml)
 [![npm](https://img.shields.io/npm/v/wasmoon-lua5.1.svg)](https://npmjs.com/package/wasmoon-lua5.1)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-# From
+## From

 [ceifa/wasmoon](https://github.com/ceifa/wasmoon)

 This repository has made some modifications based on this repository, adapting it to the lua5.1 version.
 At the same time, some functions of this repository have been optimized/adapted/adjusted.

-#

-# Wasmoon-lua5.1

 This package aims to provide a way to:

 - Embed Lua to any Node.js, Deno or Web Application.
 - Run lua code in any operational system
 - Interop Lua and JS without memory leaks (including the DOM)

 ## API Usage